 NATIVE.
 Vaccinium ashei Rabbiteye Blueberry bushes.
-'Alapaha', 'Austin, 'Brightwell', 'Centurion', 'Ochloknee', 'Premier', 'Powderblue', 'Austin, 'Brightwell', 'Vernon' and others.
+'Alapaha', 'Austin, 'Brightwell', 'Centurion', 'Ochloknee', 'Premier', 'Powderblue', 'Titan', 'Tifblue', 'Vernon' and others.
 Rabbiteye Blueberries need little effort and maintenance to thrive well in a home landscape.
 A native plant to the southeast, Vaccinium ashei is well adapted to our Georgia hot, humid summers and mild winters.
 Once planted they will produce edible berries for years to come.
 Blueberries can be a perfect landscape shrub.
 They are easy to grow, are lovely when in flower and have attractive bright green foliage in summer.
 To top it off Rabbiteye has great foliage color in the fall making it a plant with multi season interest.
 And the edible berries taste great!
-Rabbiteye blueberry is a plant which benefits from cross pollination and will produce more berry crops when at least two varieties are planted near each other.
+Southern highbush rabbiteye blueberry is a plant which benefits from cross pollination and will produce more berry crops when at least two varieties are planted near each other.
 Rabbiteye blueberry is a non-climacteric fruit which needs to ripen on the bush.
 Wait until the berries are fully ripe before you pick them or the fruit will be bitter.
 Types for sale in our garden center change regularly.

 Blueberry Bush 'Pink Lemonade'